drewanye/har-joint-model/README.md

 ![architecture](diagram/har-joint-model.jpg)

-This is the implementation of our paper "A Deep Multi-Task Learning Based Simple and Complex Human Activity Recognition Method Using Wearable Sensors".
+This is the implementation of our paper "AROMA: A Deep Multi-Task Learning Based Simple and Complex Human Activity Recognition Method Using Wearable Sensors".
 This work has been accepted by Ubicomp 2018.

 ![shared network](diagram/simple-acitivty.png)